 Unless treated, canvas is very absorbent and quickly swallows up the oil content of the paint causing it to sink into the fabric.
 The final chromatic effect of the picture would be impossible to calculate and the roughness of the raw canvas world destroy any illusionistic effect.
 Canvas must first be properly stretched, sized and grounded before painting.

 Canvas has various advantages over panel: it is easily transportable, it is far less laborious to prepare, and it can be used to make paintings of far greater dimensions.
-The Marriage of Cana (fig. 1), the largest known oil painting in the world, measures 66.6 x 9.9 m (22 x 32 1/2 ft).
+The Marriage of Cana (fig. 1), the largest known oil painting in the world, measures 66.6 x 9.9 meters (22 x 32 1/2 ft).

 The tooth and spring of the prepared canvas facilitate a more rapid and expressive execution.
 It is also possible to effectively use greater quantities of paint and achieve more varied aesthetic solutions.
 At the same time canvas permits the painter to obtain fine detail, although not to the extent possible on a perfectly smooth panel.
 Various tones, degrees of roughness and absorption of the canvas can be achieved through different material choices and preparation methods.